dreamportdev/Osdev-Notes/Build_Process/GeneratingIso.md

 Note the last command `boot`, this tells grub to complete the boot process and actually run our kernel.

 ## Limine (Stivale 2, multiboot 2)
-Limine requires us to build the iso itself, and then provides a tool to install itself onto the iso.
+The process for limine is a little more manual: we must build the iso ourselves, and then use the provided tool to install limine onto the iso we created.

 To get started we'll want to create a working directory to use as the root of our iso.
 In this case we'll use `disk/`.
-Next we'll need to clone the latest binary branch of limine (using `git clone https://github.com/limine-bootloader/limine.git --branch=v3.0-branch-binary --depth=1`) and copy 'limine.sys', 'limine-cd.bin', and 'limine-cd-efi.bin' into `disk/limine/`, creating that directory if it dosn't exist.
+Next we'll need to clone the latest binary branch of limine (using `git clone https://github.com/limine-bootloader/limine.git --branch=v3.0-branch-binary --depth=1`) and copy 'limine.sys', 'limine-cd.bin', and 'limine-cd-efi.bin' into `disk/limine/`, creating that directory if it doesn't exist.

 Now we can copy our limine.cfg and kernel into your working directory.
 Limine.cfg needs to be in one of a few locations in order to be found, the best place is the root directory.